gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl2-whats-new.md

 always available on WebGL2 [I think you should probably always use them](webgl1-to-webgl2.html#Vertex-Array-Objects).

-## floating point textures always available
+## Floating point textures always available

 Floating point textures are used for many special effects and calculations.
 In WebGL1 they were optional.
 In WebGL2